Raymond Westerling: Arrival and detention at Singapore

 The coverage in the mass media deeply hit and humiliated the Dutch civil and military leadership in Indonesia.
 The RIS Cabinet flooded the Dutch High Commissioner Hirschfeld with questions.
 Hirschfeld himself did not believe in the mass media at first, while Jend.
 Buurman van Vreeden and Gen. van Langen denied that they knew about the Dutch military leadership's assistance to Westerling in escaping to Singapore.

 On February 25, Hirschfeld realized that all the reports were true and it turned out that he and Admiral Kist were the only ones who were not informed by van Vreeden, van Langen, and Fockema about the existence of a Dutch conspiracy to save Westerling from being arrested by the Indonesians.
 Following his word, Fockema immediately took the blame and stated that he was responsible and informed the Government of the United States of Indonesia that Hirschfeld had absolutely no knowledge of this matter.
 According to Moor's indications, since the scandal which was very embarrassing to the Dutch Government was uncovered, the relationship between Hirschfeld and the top Dutch military leadership in Indonesia has reached the lowest point.

-On 21 August, Westerling left Singapore as a free man aboard the Australian Qantas aircraft and was accompanied by the Dutch Consul General to Singapore, Mr. R. van der Gaag, a Westerling supporter.
+On 21 August, Westerling left Singapore as a free man aboard the Australian Qantas aircraft and was accompanied by the Dutch Consul General to Singapore, R. van der Gaag, a Westerling supporter.